ropensci/gendercoder/README.md

 ## Basic use

 The gendercoder package permits the efficient re-coding of free-text gender responses within a tidyverse pipeline.
-It contains two in-built English output dictionaries, a default `broad_en` dictionary which corrects spelling and standardises terms while maintaining the diversity of responses and a `narrow_en` dictionary which contains fewer gender
+It contains two built-in English output dictionaries, a default `broad_en` dictionary which corrects spelling and standardises terms while maintaining the diversity of responses and a `narrow_en` dictionary which contains fewer gender